Compliance with the UK Corporate Governance Code

 - The Bank is required to have a Values and Ethics Committee and the Agreement stipulates its role, which has been reflected in the Bank’s Articles of Association; and

-- Until 20 December 2016, the Bank may not issue or grant any right to subscribe for any shares or other equity linked securities without the consent of The Co-operative Group.
-This is subject to certain exceptions, including capital raisings required by, or undertaken by the Bank in anticipation of a requirement from, a government authority or regulator.
+- The Bank was precluded, prior to 20 December 2016, from issuing or granting any right to subscribe for any shares or other equity linked securities without the consent of The Co-operative Group.
+This was subject to certain exceptions, including capital raisings required by, or undertaken by the Bank in anticipation of a requirement from, a government authority or regulator.